-LIP - (Lisk Improvement Proposal) a document which identifies a requirement for change in the Lisk protocol and describes the rationale, motivation for making a change.
+LIP - (Lisk Improvement Proposal) a document which technically defines a change of the Lisk protocol, an implementation or non-technical processes surrounding Lisk.
+The LIP describes the requirements, rationale and motivation for making a change.

 The LIP process - the overarching process and guidelines of submitting Lightcurve-championed or Community-championed LIPs.